skip to Main Content

 LLN Test

 ADAS has developed an online LLN test which is available to all potential students.
-This test is designed to assess the literacy and numeracy skills of applicants and provides ATEs with an indication of not only mathematical ability, but also language comprehension, composition, and grammar.
+This test is designed to assess the literacy and numeracy skills of applicants and provides ATEs with an indication of mathematical ability, language comprehension, composition, and grammar.

-The LLN test is an ideal way for ATEs to evaluate the capabilities of student before they begin the training course and will provide guidance for the anticipated support required for each student.
+The LLN test is an ideal way for ATEs to evaluate the capabilities of student before they begin the training course and will provide guidance for the possible support required for each student.

 While the test is not mandatory, it is highly recommended to all students as a way to pinpoint any areas of support that are needed, for both the student and the trainers.